Skip to main content

 *CRITICAL CONDITIONS to report immediately Notify the HCP if there is redness, warmth, or blisters at the site

 This page titled 23.3: Intravenous Therapy Assessment is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Ernstmeyer & Christman (Eds.)
-(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?